sindresorhus/got/documentation/2-options.md

 > [!NOTE]
 > - Responses without a `content-length` header are not validated.
 > - When enabled and validation fails, a [`ReadError`](8-errors.md#readerror) with code `ERR_HTTP_CONTENT_LENGTH_MISMATCH` will be thrown.
+> - Keep custom native responses in byte mode for exact validation.
+Calling `setEncoding()` on the native response can lose the original byte count when decoding malformed input.

 ### `dnsLookup`